 This provision shall apply to such non-integrated refueling canister-only systems that inherently allow only refueling vapors to be stored in the canister(s); and, in which the inherent battery-charge operational mode characteristics cause the canister(s) to experience only either no purge or partial purge during the supplemental two-day diurnal plus hot soak test sequence.

-The manufacturer shall provide the following statement in the application for certification, “The canisters in all vehicles equipped with the [indicate a specific evaporative/refueling family] shall have attained a purged condition when the vehicles have consumed at least 85% of their nominal fuel tank capacity.
-Assurance with this performance is based on the particular design specifications of the evaporative/refueling family, other inherent battery-charge operational mode characteristics of the vehicle’s related systems, and other knowledge possessed by the manufacturer.
-Providing this assurance relieves the manufacturer of conducting a separate engineering evaluation for demonstrating the evaporative/refueling family’s capability of purging its canister(s) during a supplemental two-day diurnal plus hot soak emission test sequence in which the battery state-of-charge setting is at the lowest level allowed by the manufacturer.”
+The manufacturer shall provide the following attestation in the application for certification, “The canisters in all vehicles equipped with the [indicate a specific evaporative/refueling family] will have attained a purged condition when the vehicles have consumed at least 85% of their nominal fuel tank capacity.
+Attestation of this performance is based on the particular design specifications of the evaporative/refueling family, other inherent battery-charge operational mode characteristics of the vehicle’s related systems, and other knowledge possessed by the manufacturer.
+Providing this attestation relieves the manufacturer of conducting a separate engineering evaluation for demonstrating the evaporative/refueling family’s capability of purging its canister(s) during a supplemental two-day diurnal plus hot soak emission test sequence in which the battery state-of-charge setting is at the lowest level allowed by the manufacturer.”

-The manufacturer shall provide the specific information that supports its assurance of the system’s performance with these requirements when requested by the Executive Officer.
+The manufacturer shall provide the specific information that supports its attestation of the system’s performance with these requirements when requested by the Executive Officer.

-The Executive Officer may withdraw the allowance to use the provision specified in section II.A.5.4.2.1., when information, including but not limited to that obtained from in-use vehicle testing, indicates non-compliance by the applicable evaporative/refueling family with the requirement.
+The Executive Officer may withdraw the allowance to use the provision specified in section II.A.5.4.2.1, when information, including but not limited to that obtained from in-use vehicle testing, indicates non-compliance by the applicable evaporative/refueling family with the requirement.

+The manufacturer shall specify the working capacity of the evaporative emission control canister, and shall specify the number of 24-hour diurnals that can elapse before the auxiliary power unit will activate solely for the purposes of purging the canister of hydrocarbon vapor.

 §86.1829-15 (February 19, 2015)

-Subparagraphs (a) through (d) [No change.]
+Subparagraphs (a) and (b) [No change.]

+Subparagraphs (c) and (d) [Delete (the provisions of these sections which pertain to exhaust emission compliance are contained in “California 2026 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks and Medium-Duty Vehicles”)]

 Amend subparagraph (e) as follows:

 Subparagraphs (1) and (2) [n/a] See the “California Refueling Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles”